lee-64/lee-64.github.io/_projects/3_project.md

 </div>

 I received more exposure to statistical similarity techniques via this project too.
-When comparing the user's feature data arrays with each DJ's arrays, I opted for calculating angular distance instead of cosine distance as my similarity metric--very similar to the approach applied in Google's [Universal Sentence Encoder](https://arxiv.org/abs/1803.11175) paper.
+When comparing the user's feature data arrays with each DJ's arrays, I opted for calculating angular distance instead of cosine distance as my similarity metric--very similar to the approach applied in Google's <a href="https://arxiv.org/abs/1803.11175">Universal Sentence Encoder</a> paper.
 I found that with cosine similarity, many of the greatest similarity values were all bunched together towards the upper-end (0.90<), losing precision.
 This is because the multi-dimensional feature vectors corresponding to DJs were nearly parallel.
 I suspect this is due to how similar some DJs' music tastes are when averaged out.
 Small angle differences when using cosine similarity produce nearly identical similarity values, as seen by how the cosine similarity line flattens out for high similarity, small angle values on the right plot below.
 Angular similarity, on the other hand, is much better at distinguishing nearly parallel vectors.
 This is visible in the left plot below,